juanuys/juanuys.github.io/_posts/2021-07-23-week-9--industry-insight-1.md

 I've [quoted]({% post_url 2020-10-21-yesterday-today-and-tomorrow%}) Roald Dahl before.
 Go to [his website](https://www.roalddahl.com/create-and-learn/write/roald-dahl-on-writing) and skip to the section labelled "What is your work routine?" (or, listen to it [here](https://youtu.be/99Q8MaoNvTM))
 He only writes for 4 hours a day (2 in the morning, and 2 in the afternoon).
 But, it is deep, focused work {% cite dahl_how_1988 %}.

 I think this is all human beings are capable of.
 Anyone who sits in an office for 8 or 9 hours a day are fooling themselves and their micro-managing middle-managers.
-You do a few hours of focused work, if you're lucky, and the rest of the time is spent on water cooler chatter, meetings, reading the news, going for a long poo so your can swipe through your phone in peace, etc. I'd rather just spend the 2 hours working, and spend the other 6 hours on my own terms.
+You do a few hours of focused work, if you're lucky, and the rest of the time is spent on water cooler chatter, meetings, reading the news, going for a long poo so your can swipe through your phone in peace, etc. I'd rather just spend the 3 or 4 hours working, and spend the rest of the day on my own terms.

 # Not an interruption-driven culture, as remote as possible